TUDSSL/WARio/artifact/WARio-PLDI-2022-artifact/README.md

 ---
 ## `iclang` Configuration

 `iclang` is the wrapper script for clang that applies different transformations depending on the configuration.
 This configuration is done by setting environment variables.
-For an example of __how to use__ `iclang`, please read the "Step By Step Example" section in this README.
+For an example of __how to use__ `iclang`, please read the (Step By Step Example)[## How to use WARio: A Step By Step Example] section of this README.

 These configuration environment variables instruct `iclang` to apply middle-end transformations or enable back-end features by providing command-line options to the modified `clang` build.
 If an environment variable is either not set or empty, it is ignored by `iclang`.